Empowering an Underground Church in Morocco…

 Morocco has been nearly 100% Muslim for more then 1,000 years and is known for difficult living conditions, grinding poverty, human rights abuses, and religious persecution.
 According to the U.S. State Department, as high as 30% of urban Moroccan males are unemployed.

-For more than thirty years, Call of hope has worked with national co-workers in Morocco, operating a radio ministry that generates thousands of listener responses each month, engaging in church planting, and providing Bible training and a safe-haven retreat house for Muslim-background believers.
+For more than thirty years, Call of Hope has worked with indigenous co-workers in Morocco, operating a radio ministry that generates many listener responses each month, engaging in church planting, and providing Bible training and a safe-haven retreat house for Muslim-background believers.

 Underground Training center for persecuted new christians